Naofumi Iwatani: Reception

-Critical reception to Naofumi's character has been mixed.
+Critical reception to Naofumi's character has been mixed-to-positive.
 In a review of the first light novel, Anime News Network found Naofumi's hatred towards society for accusing him of a crime as too much to follow him, based on some actions, most notably buying Raphtalia as a slave.
 Nevertheless, the dynamic these two characters is well written as it helps to shows the gentle side of his personality rather than the initial cruel traits.
 As a result, she found Naofumi as a more unusual hero than the ones seen more commonly in other works.
 Similarly, Theron Martin stated that "the series seems like it's angling to build Naofumi up more as a folk hero than the famously brazen heroes we're used to seeing in fantasy stories" and that "episode 3 gives the best argument to date for the series' possible potential."
 Anime UK News found that while the initial parts of the series' narrative might be hard difficult too in the anime form due to Naofumi's actions, the way the relationship evolves makes the duo more likable protagonists.
 The Fandom Post praised the setup provided by Naofumi as how twisted the premise becomes when Naofumi is accused of committing a crime and becomes a darker character to gain more power.
 In a following review, ANN praised the author's handling of Naofumi's quirks as "His cynicism helps to drive the plot forward, and more importantly, it shows that he thinks about his actions and their consequences more than the other Heroes do".
 Anime UK Network compared Naofumi's dilemma with Mystara's Penhaligon Trilogy of books by D.J Heinrich and said that while Naofumi initially treats Raphtalia poorly, he grows to care for her, resulting in one of the best scenes from the light novel; Raphtalia comforts a depressed Naofumi who states he has abused her but Raphtalia has grown to care about him too.
 As a result, Locksley refers to Naofumi as person seeking redemption as he grows into a more caring person despite his negative emotions displayed in the early chapters.